If you are new to Amazon self-publishing, you might run into a few problems.

 But don’t panic.
-You can usually fix most of the common issues that come up after publishing without too much effort.
+You can usually fix most of the common book marketing issues that come up after publishing without too much effort.

 Some problems can be a result of rushing into publishing.
 While others can happen because you didn’t know how things worked.